ruszkiew/apply/README.md

   ./apply.py <device_name>|<device_ip>|<file_of_devices> <command>|<file_of_commands>

 Description:
-   The apply utility lets youu easily touch any number of devices and execute a single or list of commands.
+   The apply utility lets you easily SSH to any number of devices and execute a single or list of commands.

 Usage Notes:
    This script creates an SSH channel and prompts the user for username and password.
-   It is not advised by the username and password can be hardcoded in the script.
+   Environmental variables ROUTER_USERNAME and ROUTER_PASSWORD could also be used
+     but not recommended.

 Examples:
     apply.py my_router 'show ip int brief'